-Car ‘detailing’ only really became a well-known thing in the last two decades or so – up until then, it was all bundled up under car valeting, the difference being that one would be a basic clean and polish job, the other being a full going over that would cost a few hundred bucks.
+Car ‘detailing’ only really became a well-known thing in the last two decades or so.
+Up until then, it was all bundled up under car valeting.
+The difference is that one would be a basic clean and polish job.
+The other being a full going over that would cost a few hundred bucks.
 It was really down to how much you wanted to pay.

-Yeah, there’s different levels of detailing – exterior detailing, interior detailing, services that clean between the tire treads, under the hood detailing … it really does depend on what it is you’re trying to achieve … a nice, well maintained car that looks great, or something that could enter a concours show (and win).
+Yeah, there are different levels of detailing – exterior detailing, interior detailing, services that clean between the tire treads, under the hood detailing.
+It really depends on what it is you’re trying to achieve.
+Do you want a nice, well-maintained car that looks great or something that could enter a Concours show (and win)?

 If you want to detail your own car, the initial investment is quite heavy, but the savings (and satisfaction at a job well done) are well worth it.

-A decent vacuum cleaner is an essential tool of the trade, the more powerful the better and you’ll need all of the attachments for getting in to the hard to reach nooks and crannies.
+A decent vacuum cleaner is an essential tool of the trade.
+The more powerful, the better.
+And you’ll need all of the attachments for getting into the hard to reach nooks and crannies.
 If it’s capable of sucking up moisture and fluid, that’s even better.

-There are a variety of small steam cleaners on the market – some provide steam only, while others do a combination of steam and vacuuming – either style will do what you need.
-Being honest, a steamer isn’t essential, but it will make life a whole load easier for you – remove sticky stains, clean up tar (from smoking for example), they’re also great for just freshening up the upholstery.
+There are a variety of small steam cleaners on the market.
+Some provide steam only, while others do a combination of steam and vacuuming.
+Either style will do what you need.
+A steamer isn’t essential, but it will make life a whole load easier for you.
+It can remove sticky stains and clean up tar (from smoking, for example.)
+They’re also great for just freshening up the upholstery.

-You’ll need a few different brushes – soft ones for reaching dusty areas (like air vents) and stiff ones are great for removing pet hairs and the like.
-Get yourself down to somewhere like Home Depot and pick up a range of different sizes.
+You’ll need a few different brushes.
+Soft ones for reaching dusty areas (like air vents.)
+And stiff ones are great for removing pet hairs and the like.

-Enough chemicals to open a store … washing & shampooing, plastic cleaner, glass cleaner, stain remover, polish … every type of cleaner, wax, polish for a complete car.
+You’ll need a plastic cleaner, glass cleaner, stain remover, polish – every type of cleaner, wax, and polish for a complete car.

-The importance of an automotive clay bar can’t be underestimated – when used correctly, it will give your paintwork a glass-like finish, but be warned, claying a car can take a good few hours alone!
+The importance of an automotive clay bar can’t be underestimated.
+When used correctly, it will give your paintwork a glass-like finish.
+However, be warned, claying a car can take a good few hours alone!

 A high-quality foam cannon is on the list of ‘nice to have’ rather than essential.
 It simply attaches to the Sun Joe SPX3000 power washer and dispenses soap in the form of a thick foam which clings to the car and removes all manner of dirt and debris.